 William Eugene Smith (1918-1978) – An American photojournalist known for his refusal to compromise professional standards and his brutally vivid World War II photographs.

 Roy Emerson Stryker (1893-1975) – An American economist, government official, and photographer, Stryker is most famous for heading the Information Division of the Farm Security Administration (FSA) during the launching of the documentary photography movement of the FSA.

-John Vachon – John F. Vachon (1914-1975) – Vachon worked as a filing clerk for the Farm Security Administration (FSA) before he was recruited to join a small group of photographers, who were employed to publicize the conditions of the rural poor in America.
+John Vachon – John F. Vachon (1914-1975) – Vachon worked as a filing clerk for the Farm Security Administration (FSA) before being recruited to join a small group of photographers employed to publicize the conditions of the rural poor in America.

 Another fun video from our friends at Arizona Ghostriders.